xrdocs/virtual-routing/_tutorials/2022-08-22-setting-up-host-environment-to-run-xrd.md

 #### Restart the Host Machine

-**Very Important**: Make sure you restart the host machine post any grub config changes to make sure they take effect.
+**Very Important**: Make sure you restart the host machine post any grub config changes so that they take effect.
 {: .notice--warning}

 ```